acdmammoths/acdmammoths.github.io/index.md

 ## Alumni

-(Most recent first, then alphabetical by last name)
+[//]: # "Comment: Most recent first, then alphabetical by last name"

 * Conrad Kuklinsky'21 (Spring'19--Fall'20), worked on VC-dimension for
     intersections of half-spaces.